djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 [A-F][H-L] [N-S][U-Z]
 ```

-1. **Nodes:**
-   - **Internal Nodes:** These act as navigational guides within the tree.
-Each internal node contains keys that define the range of values stored in its child nodes.
-They help in directing the traversal process toward the desired data.
+- Internal nodes serve as **navigational guides** within the tree by containing keys that define the range of values stored in their child nodes.
-   - **Leaf Nodes:** Positioned at the bottom of the tree, leaf nodes contain the actual keys and pointers to the data rows in the table.
-They are the endpoints of the traversal path where the final data retrieval occurs.
+- Leaf nodes reside at the bottom of the tree and hold the actual keys and pointers to the data rows in the table.

-2. **Keys:**
-   - **Separator Keys:** Located within internal nodes, these keys determine the boundaries for the child nodes.
-For instance, in the example above, `[M]` in the root node separates the ranges `[A-F]` and `[G-T]`.
+- Separator keys are located within internal nodes and determine the boundaries for the child nodes.
+- For example, `[M]` in the root node separates the ranges `[A-F]` and `[G-T]`.
-   - **Data Keys:** Found in leaf nodes, these keys correspond directly to the indexed column values in the table.
+- Data keys are found in leaf nodes and correspond directly to the indexed column values in the table.

-3. **Pointers:**
-   - **Child Pointers:** Internal nodes contain pointers to their child nodes, enabling traversal through the tree.
+- Child pointers are contained in internal nodes and enable traversal through the tree.
-   - **Data Pointers:** Leaf nodes hold pointers that reference the actual data rows in the table, allowing quick access to the desired records.
+- Data pointers are held by leaf nodes and reference the actual data rows in the table, allowing quick access to desired records.

-4. **Balanced Structure:**
-   - The B-tree maintains a balanced structure, ensuring that all leaf nodes are at the same depth.
-This uniformity guarantees that the number of operations required to traverse from the root to any leaf node remains consistent, typically resulting in logarithmic time complexity for search operations.
+- The B-tree maintains a **balanced structure** by keeping all leaf nodes at the same depth.
+- This uniformity guarantees that the number of operations required to traverse from the root to any leaf node remains consistent.

-5. **Fan-Out:**
+- Typically, this results in logarithmic time complexity for search operations.
-   - **Fan-Out** refers to the number of child pointers per node.
-A higher fan-out reduces the tree's height, thereby minimizing the number of disk I/O operations needed to traverse the tree.
-This characteristic enhances the efficiency of the B-tree, especially in systems where disk access speed is a limiting factor.
+- Fan-out refers to the number of child pointers per node.
+- A higher fan-out reduces the tree's height, minimizing the number of disk I/O operations needed to traverse the tree.
+- This characteristic enhances the efficiency of the B-tree, especially in systems where disk access speed is a limiting factor.

 **Operational Mechanics:**

-1. **Search Operation:**
-   - **Traversal Path:** To locate a specific value, the database engine starts at the root node and navigates through the internal nodes by comparing the search key with the separator keys.
-This process continues until it reaches the appropriate leaf node containing the desired key.
+- To locate a specific value, the database engine starts at the root node and navigates through the internal nodes by comparing the search key with the separator **keys** until it reaches the appropriate leaf node.
-   - **Efficiency:** Due to the balanced and hierarchical nature of the B-tree, the search operation requires a minimal number of comparisons and disk accesses, typically proportional to the logarithm of the number of entries.
+- Due to the balanced and hierarchical nature of the B-tree, the search operation requires a minimal number of comparisons and disk **accesses**, typically proportional to the logarithm of the number of entries.

-2. **Insertion:**
-   - **Adding Keys:** When a new key is inserted, it is placed in the correct leaf node based on its value.
-If the leaf node has space, the key is simply added.
-However, if the node is full, it splits into two nodes, and the middle key is promoted to the parent node.
+- When a new key is inserted, it is placed in the correct leaf node based on its **value**.
+- If the leaf node is full, it splits into two nodes, and the middle key is promoted to the parent node to maintain **balance**.
-   - **Maintaining Balance:** This splitting mechanism ensures that the tree remains balanced, preventing any single branch from becoming disproportionately long or short.

-3. **Deletion:**
-   - **Removing Keys:** To delete a key, the database engine locates it in the appropriate leaf node and removes it.
-If the removal causes the node to fall below the minimum number of keys, it may borrow a key from a sibling node or merge with a sibling to maintain the tree's balance.
+- To delete a key, the database engine locates it in the appropriate leaf node and removes its **entry**.
+- If the removal causes the node to fall below the minimum number of keys, it may borrow a key from a sibling node or merge with a sibling to maintain the tree's **stability**.
-   - **Tree Stability:** These adjustments during deletion help maintain the B-tree's balanced structure, ensuring consistent performance for subsequent operations.

 **Advantages of B-Tree Indexes:**

-1. **Efficient Search Performance:**
-   - B-trees provide quick search capabilities with a time complexity of O(log n), making them suitable for large datasets where fast retrieval is essential.
+- B-trees provide quick **search capabilities** with a time complexity of O(log n), making them suitable for large datasets where fast retrieval is essential.

-2. **Dynamic Structure:**
-   - The B-tree can efficiently handle dynamic data by allowing frequent insertions and deletions without significant performance degradation, thanks to its balanced nature.
+- The B-tree can efficiently handle **dynamic data** by allowing frequent insertions and deletions without significant performance degradation, thanks to its balanced nature.

-3. **Optimized Disk I/O:**
-   - By maximizing the number of keys per node (high fan-out), B-trees reduce the height of the tree, thereby minimizing the number of disk accesses required for search operations.
+- By maximizing the number of keys per node (high **fan-out**), B-trees reduce the height of the tree, thereby minimizing the number of disk accesses required for search operations.

-4. **Range Queries:**
-   - B-trees support efficient range queries, enabling quick retrieval of a sequence of records that fall within a specified range.
+- B-trees support efficient **range queries**, enabling quick retrieval of a sequence of records that fall within a specified range.

-5. **Ordered Data:**
-   - Since B-trees maintain their keys in a sorted order, they inherently support ordered traversals, which is beneficial for operations that require sorted data.
+- Since B-trees maintain their keys in a sorted **order**, they inherently support ordered traversals, which is beneficial for operations that require sorted data.

 #### Hash Index Structure

 **Hash Indexes** use a hash table where keys are hashed to determine their storage location.
 They are optimized for exact-match queries.